Temporarily opening your home to an animal allows our shelter to take in more animals in need of help.

 - Get Started!
-After you complete your e-leaning, our Volunteer Engagement team will officially add you to the volunteer team!
-Once you have joined the team, we will provide any additional training needed at time of animal pick up, determined by the foster assignments you select.
+After you complete your e-leaning, our Volunteer Engagement team will officially add you to the volunteer team and you can start fostering!
+If any additional training is needed for a specific foster assignment, the foster team will provide that training when you pick up the animal.